How to Find and Remove Spam Link Injection in WordPress?

 We often hear from people that they had security scanners and plugins installed, and still got hacked.
 It is important to remember that security plugins are not 100% proof against hacks, which is why most plugins have a manual cleanup service as well.

-MalCare, for instance, has bundled unlimited manual cleanups for free with the plugin subscription.
+MalCare, for instance, has bundled unlimited manual cleanups with the plugin subscription.
 Anything you cannot remove with one click, a team of professional security experts will remove for you quickly and efficiently.

 The advantage of having a security plugin is that it will protect your website pretty well by neutralising most of the attacks.
 For those that do get through, the causes are usually vulnerable plugins and/or compromised passwords.